Surviving gaslighting.

 Consistency

-Consistency is a priority in creating a new friendship.
-The act of building new, and better friendships, is the accumulation of a million little things rather than a few big events.
-If you want to build a new acquaintance into a friendship you need to create consistency into the relationship – hence why we become friends with people that we see that they same class or activity each week.[3]
+Consistency is crucial for creating new friendships.
+The process of building quality relationships is an accumulation of a million little interactions, rather than a few grand events.
+If you want to develop an acquaintance into a friendship, you need to create consistency in the relationship.
+This is why we often find ourselves becoming friends with people we see regularly in the same class or activity.

 So, if you are looking to meet and make new friends you will be best placed to attend a regular event instead of a one-off workshop.
 For example, if you want to make new friends you might consider joining a choir group, sports club, bridge or mah-jong club, or regular support group.